Pantoprazole taste in mouth

 • Consider switching to a different formulation or brand of Pantoprazole if the taste persists.

-See also Nexium generic pantoprazole
+See also Is pantoprazole crushable

 Consulting a Healthcare Provider